MikeDigitize/JSFundamentals/README.md

 addTwo.apply(null, [5, 2]);  // 7
 ```

-Notice how both call and apply can be used in a non-context scenario.
-In the above example there is no reference to <code>this</code> so the first argument supplied to both is null, as we're not interested in setting context in this case, we just want to call a function and supply it with arguments.
+Notice how in the example above both call and apply can be used in a non-context based scenario.
+In the above there is no reference to <code>this</code> so the first argument supplied to both is null, as we're not interested in setting context in this case, we just want to call the function and supply it with arguments.